leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/brush_settings.rst

 Original Normal
    When locked it keeps using the normal of the surface where stroke was initiated, instead of the surface normal currently under the cursor.
+Original Plane
+   When locked keep using the plane origin of surface where stroke was initiated, instead of the surface plane currently under the cursor.
 Accumulate
    Causes stroke dabs to accumulate on top of each other.
 Front Faces Only